Train fire causes rail disruption

 Routes affected by the fire are:

-- Grand Central trains between Sunderland, Bradford Interchange and London Kings Cross
+- Grand Central trains between Sunderland, Bradford Interchange and Kings Cross

-- Great Northern trains between Cambridge, Peterborough, Royston, Cambridge North, Letchworth Garden City and London Kings Cross
+- Great Northern trains between Cambridge, Peterborough, Royston, Cambridge North, Letchworth Garden City and Kings Cross

-- Hull Trains between Beverley, Hull and London Kings Cross
+- Hull Trains between Beverley, Hull and Kings Cross

-- Virgin Trains East Coast between Leeds, Edinburgh, Lincoln, Harrogate, York and London Kings Cross
+- Virgin Trains East Coast between Leeds, Edinburgh, Lincoln, Harrogate, York and Kings Cross